shermintea/GoodRun/README.md

 This project uses mySQL for database management.
 For testing in current stage, set up a local mySQL server with the following steps.

-1. Create .env.local file at root of repository:
+1. Create .env.local file at root of repository
 ```.env.local
 DB_HOST=localhost
 DB_USER=root